Demessifier/demessifier-gui/README.md

 - If there are multiple equivalent choices for implementation of a feature, the first applicable from this list should be selected:
   HTML, CSS, another declarative approach, TypeScript, JavaScript.
+  - If there is a way of doing it with what modern browsers natively provide, don't use dependencies for it and don't code it yourself.
+  - If there is a way of doing it in plain HTML, don't use nunecessary CSS or JS or dependencies.
+  - If there is a way of doing it declaratively, don't code.
+  - Of course, there are exceptions, but keep them at the minimum.
+    Valid reasons for an exception are (huge difference in) developer experience or (noticable difference in) user experience.
+(Don't confuse user experience with GUI.)

 ## License